Skip To Main Content

 Olivia Halverson

-Olivia Halverson (C’16) is in her third year of teaching middle school at Mary Institute and St Louis Country Day School (MICDS).
+Olivia Halverson (C’16) is in her fourth year of teaching middle school at Mary Institute and St Louis Country Day School (MICDS).
 She graduated Summa Cum Laude from Concordia University, Chicago in Elementary and Middle Grades Education in 2019.
 She is co-director of the After School Academic Support Program and teaches middle school writing and reading courses over the summer at Eliot Summer Academy.
 She helps with new student orientation as an instructor in a middle school bridge program.
 She also teaches middle schoolers at First Church of Christ, Scientist in St Louis.

 Olivia Halverson